-We will be working closely with the advocacy group BAME in Games who are dedicated to improving ethnic diversity and encouraging minorities to work within the games and broader entertainment industry.
+We are working closely with the advocacy group BAME in Games who are dedicated to improving ethnic diversity and encouraging under-represented groupd to work within the games and broader entertainment industry.

-We will also be working closely with Women in Games who's mission it is to build a fair, equal and safe environment empowering girls and women in the global gaming ecosystem.
+We are also working closely with Women in Games who's mission it is to build a fair, equal and safe environment empowering girls and women in the global gaming ecosystem.

 Sign up to our e-newsletter for all the latest news!Sign up now